Opentrons/opentrons/api/docs/v2/tutorial.rst

 Everything else in the protocol file will be required.
 Next, you’ll specify the version of the API you’re using.
 Then comes the core of the protocol: defining a single ``run()`` function that provides the locations of your labware, states which kind of pipettes you’ll use, and finally issues the commands that the robot will perform.

 For this tutorial, you’ll write very little Python outside of the ``run()`` function.
-But for more complex applications it’s worth remembering that your protocol file *is* a Python script, so any Python code that can run on your robot can be a part of a protocol.
+But for more complex applications it’s worth remembering that your protocol file *is* a Python script, so any Python code that can run on the OT-2 can be a part of a protocol.

 ..
 For more information, see Protocol Structure.

 Metadata
 ^^^^^^^^

 Every protocol needs to have a metadata dictionary with information about the protocol.
-At minimum, you need to specify what version of the API the protocol requires.
+At minimum, you need to specify what :ref:`version <version-table>` of the API the protocol requires.
 If you plan to share your protocols, you should specify the lowest API version that includes all the features your protocol uses.
 For this tutorial, you can just use the latest version of the API:

 .. code-block:: python
     :substitutions: